 In Scientific American, Holly Dunsworth wrote that homo sapiens is the only species that understands the birds and the bees.
 Even apes don’t comprehend the concept that sex leads to babies.
 Animals don’t need to understand it because they are motivated by instincts.
 All they need to know is that they like to have sex and the rest works out just fine for the preservation of the species.
 Humans behave differently from other animals as a consequence of understanding of the mechanisms of reproduction and this knowledge directly causes a lot of the qualities that separate humans from animals.
 For example, humans develop greater life-long connections with relatives like brothers and sisters, and human males make longstanding connections with their children and they even encourage their children to produce grandchildren.
+Most animals have no connection with family beyond a short period of parenting at most and some animals even eat their young when given the chance because they have little ability to recognize genetic familial relationships.
 Large, fundamental chunks of human culture directly stem from our knowledge of the birds and the bees: Patrilineal inheritance, hereditary monarchy, nepotism (in its original meaning), insults like “bastard,” trying to delay marriage/sex until reaching a degree of financial independence, infidelity norms, etc.

 Primitive birth control methods would be feasible for apes.
 For example, apes could use the withdrawal method or ape females could hide during their estrous period.
 They could even attempt to end pregnancies that result from rape.
 But they have no reason to do these things without knowledge of the birds and the bees.
 In contrast, humans have always consciously tried to regulate fertility, but these efforts suddenly advanced in the past century because of new birth control technologies.
 That caused a sexual revolution by separating sex from reproduction.